 Userpilot is another popular option for product tours.
 You can build tooltips, checklists, and more using its no-code builder.
 Userpilot backs its tour-building features with analytics tools to help segment users and test flows for optimized performance, though these features are not as robust as some of its competitors.

-Remember that no one experience fits every customer’s needs.
 Customers returning to your product after some time away won’t want to watch a full-fledged product tour again.
 It’s worth creating different product tours for unique user segments to provide more personalized and pleasing UX.

 And one final piece of advice: test your product tours thoroughly.
 You and your team know your product inside and out, so your experiences with your product are inherently biased.
-Employ A/B testing, usability tests, microsurveys, and track product metrics to optimize your tour experience and balance between being helpful without being obtrusive.
+Employ A/B testing, usability tests, micro surveys, and track product metrics to optimize your tour experience and balance between being helpful without being obtrusive.